 Generally, Israeli companies are subject to corporate tax on their taxable income.
-In 2017, the corporate tax rate was 24% (as of 2018, the corporate tax rate is 23%).
-However, the effective tax rate payable by a company that derives income from an "Approved Enterprise", a "Beneficiary Enterprise" or a "Preferred Enterprise", as further discussed below, may be considerably lower.
+As of 2018 and thereafter, the corporate tax rate is 23%.
+However, the effective tax rate payable by a company that derives income from an "Approved Enterprise", a "Beneficiary Enterprise" or a "Preferred Enterprise", a "Special Preferred Enterprise", a "Preferred Technology Enterprise" or "Special Preferred Technology Enterprise" as further discussed below, may be considerably lower.
 See "Law for the Encouragement of Capital Investments" in this Item below.
 Capital gains derived by an Israeli company are generally subject to the prevailing regular corporate tax rate.